Luttif Afif: Early life

-Luttif Afif was born in Nazareth.
+Luttif Afif was born in Nazareth, Mandatory Palestine, in 1937.
 Biographies of Afif claimed that his mother was Jewish, while his father was a wealthy Christian Arab businessman.
 However, both his family and Israel's interior ministry records dispute the claim about his mother.
 According to the records, his mother, Arifa, was born in 1920 to Hassan and Amina.
 Afif had three brothers, all of whom were in Black September; two were in Israeli jails.
 In 1958, he moved to West Germany to study engineering, learned the language, and then moved to France to work.

 According to Simon Reeve, Afif enjoyed the time he spent in Europe, but joined Fatah in 1966, possibly while residing in Germany.
-He later returned to the Middle East to fight several battles against Israeli soldiers.
+He later returned to the Middle East.

 Abu Iyad, the head of Black September, wrote that both Afif and his second-in-command, Tony, had fought in Amman in September 1970 and in the battle of Jerash and Ajlun in July 1971.
 In the early 1970s, Afif was living in Berlin and was engaged to a German woman.